hannahtinkler/blank-box/readme.md

 vagrant ssh
 ```

-Navigate into the root of the Black Box directory, eg:
+Navigate into the root of the Blank Box directory, eg:
 ```
-cd sites/black-box
+cd sites/blank-box
 ```

 Migrate the databases and run the seeders: